About Us

 In addition to our required coursework, students have a wide variety of elective choices in literature, linguistics, and film.
 Many students choose to participate in our film-making and drama classes, gaining experience and skills in cultural productions.
 Some students elect to get a teacher’s certificate while at Taipei Tech.

 Several students choose to study abroad or find other ways to participate in International opportunities such as Taipei Tech’s team for the National Model United Nations in New York.
-Many students have success with other voluntary international opportunities; students have participated in Taiwan’s Youth Ambassadors program, model APEC, and the Formosa Foundation program in Washington D.C.
+Many students have success with other voluntary international opportunities; students have participated in Taiwan’s Youth Ambassadors program, Model APEC(SOM), and the Formosa Foundation program in Washington D.C.